FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: RELATED WORK

 Interactive Machine Learning (IML) refers to systems that allow end-users to guide, correct, or shape the learning process through iterative interaction.
 Unlike traditional supervised ML, IML invites user-in-the-loop contributions during model refinement \cite{powerToThePeople}.
 Hartmann et al. \cite{bjornDemo} emphasize the value of interactivity in enabling more intuitive and user-aligned learning.
 These systems combine sensor data, user feedback, and pattern recognition to empower non-expert users to build and refine interactive logic.

 In movement learning and demonstration-based systems, researchers have applied IML techniques to encode and reuse human motion, which often involves tacit knowledge that is difficult to articulate explicitly \cite{MLMovementDes}. \textit{MotionMA} \cite{MotionMA} enables users to demonstrate movement patterns that the system can model and compare in real time. \textit{Mimic} \cite{Mimic} applies similar principles in teleoperation, letting users record and re-trigger physical behaviors.
 Other approaches like \textit{danceON} \cite{danceON} and \textit{Rapido} \cite{Rapido} focus on embodied programming, through specification or demonstration, for creative and spatial applications.
 Vidal et al. propose a framework and infrastructure for applying IML in physiotherapy to support both in-clinic and out-of-clinic patients \cite{physiotherapyML}. \textit{Haptic Scores} \cite{hapticScores} attempts to map detected movements to embodied haptics for dance with EMS feedback.
-In sport-specific contexts, Weng et al. \cite{basketballCoach} decompose movement into feedback-friendly units to integrate AI for teaching basketball shooting skills.
-While recent advancements in large language models (LLMs) have significantly expanded the capabilities of intelligent systems \cite{expressiveRobotLLM}, designing intuitive programming environments that effectively integrate LLMs remains a challenge \cite{assistanceOrDisruption}. \sys{} builds on these directions by embedding interactive intelligence directly into the wearable interface, enabling trainees to shape feedback for safer and more personalized strength training.
+In sport-specific contexts, Weng et al. decompose movement into feedback-friendly units to integrate AI-driven textual coaching for basketball shooting \cite{basketballCoach}.
+However, such textual feedback approaches \cite{expressiveRobotLLM, assistanceOrDisruption} may be less effective in physical tasks like strength training. \sys{} builds on these directions by embedding interactive intelligence directly into the wearable interface, enabling trainees to shape feedback for safer and more personalized strength training.

-\section{Landscape of Feedback Modalities}
+\section{LANDSCAPE OF FEEDBACK MODALITIES}

-Wearable systems have explored a wide range of on-body feedback modalities to support physical interaction and learning.
-Our review of over 50 papers from HCI research, complemented by examples from gym practices and selected work in soft robotics, identifies recurring strategies including vibration, electrical stimulation, pneumatic actuation, thermal cues, material-driven mechanisms, and structural supports.
-Table~\ref{tab:feedbackmodalities} summarizes representative work across categories.
+Wearable systems have explored a wide spectrum of on-body feedback modalities to support physical interaction and learning.
+Our review of over 50 works from wearable computing, ubiquitous computing, and haptics research, and relevant examples from gym training practices and soft robotics surfaces several recurring strategies: vibration, electrical stimulation, pneumatic actuation, thermal cues, mechanical-based feedback, and structural supports.
+Table~\ref{tab:feedbackmodalities} summarizes representative systems and approaches across these categories.